Why inertial sensors and not just video?

 Q: is there any sense in using both: inertial sensor and video/AI based analysis?

-As outlined above, we believe there are still a number of advantages to using our multi-sensor approaches, in particular when it comes to assessing more complex interactions between multiple landmarks (head, withers, pelvis) or more complex 6-dimensional patterns of back movement.
+As outlined above, we believe there are still a number of essential advantages using our multi-sensor approaches, in particular when it comes to assessing more complex interactions between multiple landmarks (head, withers, pelvis) or more complex 6-dimensional patterns of back movement.
 However, what is wrong with establishing the 'normal pattern' of head and pelvic movement of your horse?
 Or how about measuring your horse's movement in conjunction with changes to your training regimen or over a period of rehabilitation?

 For more information please email: info@equigait.co.uk